jonnonz1/nz-statute-book/acts/public/2024/fast-track-approvals-act-2024.md

 ### 42 Authorised person may lodge substantive application for approvals
-(1) The authorised person for a listed project or a referred project may lodge with the EPA— (a) 1 substantive application for the project; or (b) in the case of a referred project whose referral application was accepted under section 21(1)﻿(a), 1 substantive application for each stage of the project.
+(1) The authorised person for a listed project or a referred project may lodge with the EPA— (a) 1 substantive application for the project; or (aa) 1 substantive application for a stage of a listed project that the Minister has determined, under section 37A(6)﻿(a), may be lodged as a separate substantive application; or
+  (b) in the case of a referred project whose referral application was accepted under section 21(1)﻿(a), 1 substantive application for each stage of the project.
 (2) A substantive application must—
   (a) comply with section 43; and